sofia-fischer/philo-blog/content/posts/2022-07-action-and-other-patterns.md

 question when the different patterns offer advantages over the others."

-tags: ["Development", "Laravel", "Software Pattern", "Queue"]
+tags: ["PHP", "Laravel", "Software Patterns", "Queues"]
 ---

 {{< lead >}} Simple REST APIs are nice.
 But once a Controller needs to perform more than just the basic update, create,